nexiality/documentation/commands/webmail/search(var,profile,searchCriteria,duration).md

 This command instructs Nexial to retrieve emails corresponding to the specified `profile`.
 The `profile` should be [configured](index#webmail-configuration-settings) with the appropriate webmail provider and inbox.
 This command will retrieve the available email of the configured inbox based on 2 criterion:
 - The email subject should contain the text specified in `searchCriteria`.
 Note that this is a "contains" search.
+If no criteria or `(empty)` is specified, then Nexial will consider emails of _any_ subject.
 - The email should be less than `duration` since it was first received.
 In other words, the mail should have a "received" time that is no more than the specified `duration` minutes.